ommallick02/Determinant_C/README.md

 # Determinant-C
-C Program to find Determinant
+C Program to find Determinant of a matrix with maximum order of 10 x 10